 Since halibut is such a lean fish, the trick to juicy oven baked halibut is setting a higher heat and cooking it for a shorter amount of time.
 I like to use 425 degrees which is also the perfect temperature for roasting fresh asparagus for your seafood side dish.
 Everything can go into the oven at once which takes the guessing out of timing your side dish.

-Easy halibut recipes: How to prep macadamia crusted halibut
+How to prep the macadamia crust

 Since halibut tends to be a pricier fish, it is perfect for an easy romantic dinner or special occasion at home.
 It has been our go-to anniversary meal, Valentine's Day dinner, and Tim once requested it for Father's Day.